 Spend the rest of the afternoon strolling through La Jolla Village and Prospect Street.
 Packed with upscale boutiques, art galleries and hotels, the village is a wonderful place to window shop, relax and indulge in the atmosphere.
 Check out photographs of famous musicians at the Morrison Hotel Gallery and modern sculpture at the Tasende Gallery.
 Check out Warwick’s La Jolla on Girard for gifts, books and artisan jewelry or MOS My Own Space, a unique furniture and accents showroom, also on Girard.

-After a full day of art, sun, fun and biking enjoy dinner at George’s California Modern, offering sophisticated contemporary cuisine with a sweeping ocean view.
+After a full day of art, sun, fun and biking enjoy dinner at George’s at the Cove, offering sophisticated contemporary cuisine with a sweeping ocean view.
 If you are in the mood for more casual dining try George’s rooftop bistro, Ocean Terrace, directly above the main dining room.
 Both restaurants serve fresh seasonal fish and are known for their extensive wine lists.

 After dinner, catch a play at the La Jolla Playhouse, a nonprofit theater co-founded by Gregory Peck 60 years ago.
 The playhouse is dedicated to staging innovative new plays and a great way to end an evening in this jewel of a town.